ravendb/docs/Documentation/4.0/Raven.Documentation.Pages/client-api/data-subscriptions/what-are-data-subscriptions.dotnet.markdown

 The usage of Change Vectors allows us to continue from a point that is close to the last point reached before failure, rather than starting the process from scratch.
 {PANEL/}

-{PANEL:How the worker communicates with the subscription}
+{PANEL:How the worker communicates with the server}

 A worker communicates with the data subscription using a custom protocol, on top of a long-lived TCP connection.
 Each successful batch processing consists of these stages: